nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 10.md

 Things are happening.
 Things are happening.
 Why do we open the door?
 Stairs.
 Should've went the other way.

 When you open the door, you are surrounded by a bubble of darkness Oh.
-With the exception of Sameer, who happens to be outside of that specific zone.
+With the exception of Simear, who happens to be outside of that specific zone.
 Mhmm.
 How is that possible with our super light?
 Oh, super darkness.

 Magic.
 No. But no. It makes sense to me.
 Cahir, you Are dying.